bfeif/personal-website/content/posts/why-i-always-use-cdfs.md

 https://www.andata.at/en/software-blog-reader/why-we-love-the-cdf-and-do-not-like-histograms-that-much.html

-The modern data scientist lives in an ocean of plotting techniques.
+The modern data scientist swims in an ocean of plotting techniques.
 From matplotlib to ggplot2; from plotly to d3.js; from histograms, to box and whisker plots, to scatter plots, to whatever crazy chart seaborn comes up with next; it can be hard for novice data scientists to make sense of it all, drowning under all these different plotting tools!

 --> insert image of raining plot types.